-As the name suggests, this grinder uses blades to chop and slice the coffee beans – very much like the attachment you would get on a food processor for reducing the size of nuts and spices.
+As the name suggests, this grinder uses blades to chop and slice the coffee beans.
+This is very much like the attachment you would get on a food processor for reducing the size of nuts and spices.

 This method creates a ground coffee that is somewhat rough in its consistency.
-There will be pieces of coffee bean of varying sizes within the finished product as well as a powder.
-This is fine if you do not like your coffee too strong.
+There will be pieces of coffee beans of varying sizes within the finished product as well as a powder.

 As the grounds are larger – the brew will be weaker than one made with a much finer consistency.

-A burr grinder is much more efficient and produces a much finer, even grind that will allow for a much stronger brew.
+A burr grinder is much more efficient producing a much finer, uniform size of coffee ground that will allow for a much stronger brew.

 This process creates a fine powder, all in a uniform size.

-The burr grinding method gives you much greater control over the end product than a blade grinder does.
+The burr grinding method gives you much greater control over the end product.
+Much more consistent than a blade grinder.

-As the grinds are smaller and finer, the strength of your brew will be much stronger as there is a bigger surface area from which to extract the coffee flavour from.
+As the grinds are smaller and finer, the strength of your brew will be much stronger.
+The reason for this is a bigger surface area from which to extract the coffee flavor.